 We will also work to enable our family of churches to have a voice in the media which will enable their views to be fairly represented.

 Together is our supporter magazine.
-Published three times a year it includes updates from FIEC and its churches to encourage us to pray and support one another as we work together to reach Britain for Christ.
+Published twice a year it includes updates from FIEC and its churches to encourage us to pray and support one another as we work together to reach Britain for Christ.